Journey as an Author – Some Thoughts

 From my existing set of friends, the reactions ranged from being proud of me to being envious.
 The reactions to the news of the publication of the book (for not all those who reacted have read the book) gave me a lot of insight into where people see me in reality.
 There were people who thought they always knew a book would come from me.
 There were people who questioned how did I manage to get a good publisher.
 Then there were people who judged the book without reading it or even holding it in their hands.
 There were people who came forward to spread the word.
 Some who refused to acknowledge the book.
-And finally, there were people who assumed that I would change because there was a book under by belt.
+And finally, there were people who assumed that I would change because there was a book under my belt.
 I had not changed and it baffled them.

-I never thought the book in a way would become a mirror to world around me.
+I never thought the book in a way would become a mirror to the world around me.
 It brought out a kind of transparency that nothing else has ever.
 It was so easy to see the genuine and faked reactions.
 Personally, it was the biggest return that the book brought for me.

-Biggest myth I had to deal with is the popular perception that a single book can make the author at least a millionaire.
+The biggest myth I had to deal with is the popular perception that a single book can make the author at least a millionaire.
 There can be nothing further from this truth.
 Author Ravi Subramanian has done this brilliant piece for anyone who wants to make a living out of writing.
 My book has done reasonably well but the financial returns I got till now are negligible – they barely cover the cost of research – not accounting for all the time and effort I had spent on writing the book.